 To comply with GDPR organisations need to be able to respond to a Subject Access Request providing a copy of all relevant data held.
 For more information please see the ICO article Your right of access.

-The use of Assemble for all communications to/from volunteers as well as for storing related volunteer records and information makes it easier for organisations to respond to SAR's against those with paper based or disparate systems.
+The use of Assemble for all communications to/from volunteers as well as for storing related volunteer records and information makes it easier for organisations to respond to SARs, with information retrieved with a single click from Assemble.

-A SAR export from Assemble contains all users data, including potentially sensitive items.
-Access to complete an SAR request should be restricted to specific key trained staff typically in the admin team or DPO.
+A SAR export from Assemble contains all user's data, including potentially sensitive items.
+The permission Generate an export of all user data for SAR is required and is a high-level permission requiring two-factor authentication.
+This permission should be restricted to specific key trained staff, typically in the admin team or DPO.

-To further protect the data the link to the file (within Assemble) will be emailed to the manager who requested the SAR along with a password.
-The user will need to be logged in to download the zip and the zip will only extract with the password supplied in the email.
+To ensure data security, the link to the file to download and unique password will be emailed to the manager who requested the SAR.
+The manager will need to be logged in to download the file and the unique password will be required to extract the data from the zip file.